-5.6 QA/QC Plan
+4.7 QA/QC Plan

-A site-specific Quality Assurance Project Plan (QAPP) is developed as part of this Work Plan and is included as Appendix A. The soil and groundwater sampling will be conducted in accordance with accepted NYSDEC (May 2010 DER-10) and USEPA (AIR-5) guidelines, and all samples will be analyzed as per NYSDEC ASP requirements.
+A site-specific Quality Assurance Project Plan (QAPP) is developed as part of this Work Plan and is included as Appendix A. The sampling will be conducted in accordance with accepted NYSDEC (May 2010 DER-10) and USEPA guidelines, and all samples will be analyzed as per NYSDEC ASP requirements.